10 Essential gardening tools every gardener needs

 You should also be able to use the Draper rake to disrupt the soil’s surface and bring up the roots of old plants and loosely rooted weeds.
 This massively cuts down the time you’ll spend weeding or getting the ground ready for new plants.

 If you’re adding fertilizer or a new layer of topsoil, then a rake can help you to spread these evenly on small areas.
-However, a rake won’t perform as well over a large area, so you’ll need some other tools.
+However, a rake won’t perform as well over a large area, so you’ll need some other essential gardening tools.

 #3 Spear & Jackson Select Stainless Digging Spade